KennethJAllen/ygo-small-world/README.md

 ![Mathmech Deck Adjacency Matrix](https://github.com/KennethJAllen/YGO-small-world/blob/main/images/mathmech-adjacency-matrix.png)

-Squaring the adjacency matrix, we get the following.
+Squaring the adjacency matrix, we get the following figure.
 If an entry is non-white, that means that one corresponding card can be searched from the other.
 The darker the color, the more connecting bridges the two cards have.

 ![Mathmech Deck Adjacency Matrix Squared](https://github.com/KennethJAllen/YGO-small-world/blob/main/images/mathmech-adjacency-matrix-squared.png)